Complete Guide Through The Order To Cash (O2C) Process

 What is Order to Cash?

-The order-to-cash, or O2C process refers to a company’s entire order processing system.
+The order-to-cash, also known as the O2C or OTC, process, refers to a company’s business process for the entire order processing system.
+This is a set of business processes to manage from sales order right through to customer payments.
 It helps define your success as a company and your relationships with customers.
 Optimizing this process eliminates inefficiencies and can produce benefits seen throughout the entire business.

 Steps in the O2C Process